Legislature(2021 - 2022)BARNES 124

 MR. HAKALA responded that the department works with programs

-across multiple occupations and industries, and stated that some
+across multiple occupations and industries.
+He related that

-of these programs only have one apprentice and some have upwards
+some of these programs have only one apprentice while some have

-MR. HAKALA responded that the majority of department's programs
+question, he said the majority of the department's programs are

 carpenters, electricians, plumbers, and pipefitters.
 The larger